 Figure 1.
 A comparison of unemployment rates at the beginning of the pandemic (March 7, 2020), the middle of the pandemic (August 15, 2020), and most recently (May 22, 2021).

-While most of these municipalities have higher unemployment rates than listed before the pandemic, unemployment rates seem to be slowly rising from when they peaked in August of 2020 in all five of these municipalities.
+While most of these municipalities have higher unemployment rates than listed before the pandemic, unemployment rates seem to be slowly decreasing from when they peaked in August of 2020 in all five of these municipalities.
 Now, the COVID vaccine is more readily available across the state, which may have an influence on these COVID-driven unemployment rates.
 According to Pioneer Institute’s COVID-19 Vaccine Tracker, enough vaccine doses have been administered for 120.1% of people who live in Provincetown to be partially or fully vaccinated, 105.7% of people who live in Chilmark and 154.7% of people who live in Tisbury.
 Additionally, 92.5% of people living in Wellfleet and 97% of those living in Nantucket have had at least one dose of the vaccine, as of May 27, 2021.
 (Note: percentages may add up to more than 100% because of inaccurate population estimates and due to people relocating to their second homes during the pandemic).
 It will be interesting to follow how unemployment rates may change, as the majority of people from these municipalities are vaccinated against COVID.

 About the Author: Emily Donovan is a Roger Perry Government Transparency Intern at Pioneer Institute for the summer of 2021.
 She is a rising senior studying Animal Behavior at Bucknell University.